spanner888/CamScripts/README.md

 The example import attempting to create 90 ToolBits take longest of all the scripts at about 25 seconds.
 The above items can each add up to a 10 or more second delay for *each* added reason above.
-A test that created 1600 ToolBits took about 20 minutes and it was obvioius that the script finsihed well before the warning messages stopped printing.
+A test that created 1600 ToolBits took about 20 minutes and it was obvioius that the script finished well before the warning messages stopped printing.

 The approximate timing of above was on two Debian computers about 12 years old and one approx 6 year old low end Windows netbook which probably took more than twice as long as the older Debian computers.

-- .......???????
-- The menu "Scripts" is added to the right side of the CAM Workbench menu and each feature is available from a sub-menu.
-This is a non-standard approach, but using sub-menu in the main CAM menu only worked until changing Workbench caused it to be hidden and could not be restored.
-- It is installed as an Addon Workbench into the FreeCAD user's Mod directory, due to the number of scripts, libraries, rules files, CSV files and other support files.
-- ???File copy - manual or auto ...one/2 steps???
-Questions/advice given on preferences???
-- A very recent development version of 22.0dev or the 1.0RC is currently required.
+A very recent development version of 22.0dev or the 1.0RC is currently required.
 Dates and features added on that date are listed below:
 2024-08-24  wood cards with machining model   commit bb01ec7f7c7eb54cf72a8fd2583de94e5cd22981 2024-08-18  metal cards with machining model  commit 70bb45430d30cb61d08ac0e7291d1b9a0e931a48 2024-07-9   Machining model and materials     revision 38314